BuenAbadLab/BuenAbadLab.github.io/publications.md

 </div>

 <p class="profile__note">
-  <strong>About my name:</strong> I am always grateful to see people cite my papers!
+  <strong>About my name:</strong> I am always grateful when other scientists cite my papers!
-  If you do, please note that <strong>Buen Abad</strong> is part of a compound surname (not a middle name), so the correct citation format is <strong>Buen Abad Najar, C.F.</strong> Reference managers often writes it incorrectly into Najar, C.F.B.A.
+  If you do, please note that <strong>Buen Abad</strong> is part of a compound surname (not a middle name), so the correct citation format is <strong>Buen Abad Najar, C.F.</strong> Automatic reference managers often write it incorrectly into Najar, C.F.B.A.
 Please consider correcting this if you notice it.
   For informal purposes, you can abbreviate my name to Carlos <strong>Buen Abad</strong>.
 </p>